zocker-160/thinkfan-ui/README.md

 ---

 Note: You are required to have the Linux kernel with `thinkpad-acpi` patch.
+(Ubuntu, Solus and a few others already seem to have this)